treatmesubj/Tips-Tricks/Linux/Raspberry_Pi_Stuff/Pi0w_LCD_Stuff/fbcp-ili9341-SPI-Display-Pirate-Audio2.md

 PS1="$ "
 ```

-When I hit button `A`, I'll see below on the LCD, which briefly shows me the various network interfaces and IP addresses.
+When I hit button `A`, I'll see below on the LCD, which briefly shows me the various network interfaces and their IP addresses.
 ```
 $ ip -br addr                 │
 lo               UNKNOWN      │